xa-123955/GPS-DTI/README.md

-# GPS-DTI: An interpretable geometric graph neural network for drug–target interaction prediction
+# GPS-DTI: An interpretable geometric graph neural network for enhancing the generalizability of drug–target interaction prediction
 ## Requirements